michaelfeil/infinity/docs/docs/benchmarking.md

 # Benchmarking details

-Benchmarks are always optionated.
+Benchmarks are always opinionated.
 The goal of this benchmark is to find the best possible self-hosted backend for $/token:

 1. end-to-end, including the RestAPI server
 2. multi-tenant: multiple clients will try to query your server
 3. fair batch size: You want to limit request size (sentences per requests) to something low, such that you can load balance requests, scale
-4. measured over throughput per token: Idle servers are bad for buissness (especially since ).
+4. measured over throughput per token: Idle servers are bad for business.
 This benchmark is NOT about the latency for a single request against an IDLE server.
 It partially evaluates the latency under a typical load scenario
-5. Bert Small / large - the most typical semantic search tasks require a small model (< 1B params)
+5. Bert small / large - the most typical semantic search tasks require a small model (< 1B params)
 6. accuracy: each backend must have a ~1e-4 prevision over the torch fp32 embeddings.

 ## Benchmarking machines: